medz/coal/README.md

 A suite for easily building beautiful command-line apps.

 > [!WARNING]
-> The Coal is still in development and may not be fully functional.
+> **The Coal is still in development and may not be fully functional.**
+>
+> Coal is not a CLI framework!
+It's intended to provide a convenient and easy-to-use command-line tool for existing CLI frameworks and developers.
+>
+> **Coal also doesn't plan to add command functionality.
+Its purpose is to enhance existing CLI packages.**

 ## Modules